plorentzos/Default-and-Market-Risk-Assessment-of-Public-US-Companies/README.md

     ```bash
     venv\Scripts\activate

-   For Linux, please use use:
+   For Linux or macOS , please use use:

     ```bash
     source venv/bin/activate